Teaching Metric Distance to Discrete Autoregressive Language Models: Experiments

 Before training the image generator, we assess how token distance affects image semantics by encoding images, replacing four central tokens, and reconstructing them.
 Replacements use: (1) top-10 nearest tokens (excluding the original), (2) a random token, and (3) bottom-10 distant tokens.
 Tokens closely aligned with the original typically retain the semantic integrity of the image, whereas random replacements cause visual distortions, and more distant tokens introduce new, unrelated concepts, as shown in the reconstructed images in~\cref{fig:vq_replacement}.
 These findings highlight the strong influence of token distances on image semantics.

 \paragraph{Setup.} Following the LlamaGen~\citep{sun2024autoregressive} pipeline, we extract discrete features using a pretrained 16×16 compression VQ model and train an autoregressive transformer on the resulting quantized tokens.
 We adopt mean squared error (MSE) as the distance metric, applied in the embedding space using the VQ model’s token embeddings.
 Inference uses a guidance scale of 2.0, consistent with the original setup.
-All experiments use ImageNet~\citep{deng2009imagenet}.

 \paragraph{Results.} The results in~\cref{table:image_gen} demonstrate that LlamaGen trained with \modelname consistently outperforms the standard \textit{sft} baseline across various model sizes.
 This performance advantage is observed at both early (50 epochs) and later (300 epochs) stages of training.